jhipster/generator-jhipster/CONTRIBUTING.md

     `./build-samples.sh verify --colorizelogfile`: generate and test all samples listed in `./build-sample.sh help`.
     `./build-samples.sh start ngx-default`: start application generated.
 Open a Web browser at http://localhost:8080.

+#### Note:
+For `yarn e2e`, you could shift the Web Browser controlled by the automated test software to a secondary [virtual desktop](https://en.wikipedia.org/wiki/Virtual_desktop).
+Otherwise the focus is permanently to the Web Browser.

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: